Students of Low-Income Network

 - Diversity Center (UW1-173): The Diversity Center is a student hub for coordinating student diversity, equity, and inclusion efforts across the UWB campus.
-Inside, students have access to all sorts of resources such as study rooms, DACA Dream team, and the Husky Pantry.
+Inside, students have access to all sorts of resources such as study rooms, DACA Dream team, and the Husky Pantry, where you can pick up free food!

 - Financial Aid Office (Husky Hall Welcome Center): The Office of Financial Aid gives undergraduates and graduates financial help through offering guidance as well as resources such as loans, scholarships, grants, and other pathways.
 Through planning, careful decision making, and commitment, they hope to no longer make finances a barrier for education.